Quarkus Multitenancy

 The ORM adapter uses the tenant id stored in TenantContext to resolve the current Hibernate ORM tenant.

-The special __bootstrap tenant is used as the default/bootstrap tenant before a request tenant is available.
+The special __bootstrap tenant is used only as the internal default during Hibernate ORM startup, before a request tenant is available.
+It is not a Hibernate root tenant and cannot be selected through TenantContext or an external resolver.

 FAQ